 The technological areas that our R&D department is focusing on can be roughly divided into two categories.

 The second category is comprised of brand-new technologies that can contribute to society in the future.
-Without overlooking any taboo aspects, we’re exploring new areas with a challenge mindset.
+We are continuously striving to improve and explore new areas.

 Regarding health care, we believe that there is a lot of room for technological improvements.
-Currently, we are working on creating small, non-invasive vital sign sensors, that are not harmful to the body nor painful.
+We are currently working on creating small, non-invasive vital sign sensors, that are not harmful to the body nor painful.

-We’re also looking to combine our sensor technology with the application of technology from startups, so patients will be able to get their vital signs measured without any distress.
-Additionally, we’re working on products that can assist doctors and nurses to improve diagnostic efficiency.
-These are just a few examples of the types of products that we want to develop.
+The type of products that we are interested in developing is to combine our sensor technology with the application of technology from start-ups.
+In order to assist patients in measuring their vital signs without any distress.
+We are also working on products that can assist doctors and nurses to improve diagnostic efficiency.

-5. How does Murata typically structure their partnerships with startups?
+4. How does Murata typically structure their partnerships with start-ups?

-It should be noted, however, that it may be difficult for our company to apply our existing sales channels for startups that want to target a new market, to attract new customers.
-Generally, this is because our existing market and customers may not be aligned to the new technology - so we are often unable to utilize our current network.
-In these situations, our company is willing to spend time with the startup to develop new strategies to target their desired market.
+It should be noted, however, that it may be difficult for our company to apply our existing sales channels for start-ups that want to target a new market, to attract new customers.
+Generally, this is because our existing market and customers may not be aligned to the new technology - so we are often unable to utilise our current network.
+In these situations, our company is willing to spend time with the start-up to develop new strategies to target their desired market.

 Trusted Corporation is a B2B platform and search engine that proudly supports cross-border and cross-industry collaboration between companies around the world.
 If your company is a startup, and you are interested in collaborating with Murata, please get in touch via firstname.lastname@example.org.